Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Bounds in terms of

 \section{Bounds in terms of $r$}

-In this section we are going to generalize O'Rourke's theorem on orthogonal polygons to 2-reflex orthogonal polyhedra, showing that the exact same upper bound holds.
-It turns out that the central part of O'Rourke's main argument can be considerably simplified, and then rephrased and generalized in terms of polyhedra (Lemmas~2.13--2.15 of~\cite{art} are condensed in our Lemma~\ref{l4:stack}), while the other parts of the proof require more sophisticated constructions and some novel ideas.

-Eventually, everything boils down to guarding castles and double castles.
-So we will resolve these first, and then we will use them as building blocks to prove our full theorem.
+In this section we are going to prove Conjecture~\ref{con4:2} for 2-reflex orthogonal polyhedra.
+As outlined in Section~\ref{s:1}, we first do so for some smaller classes of polyhedra, and then we work our way up to more general structures.
+At the end of the section, we will show that all the upper bounds given in our lemmas are tight.

 We say that an orthogonal polyhedron is \emph{monotone} if it is a prism and if its intersection with any vertical line is either empty or a single line segment.
-In other terms, a monotone orthogonal polyhedron can be constructed by extruding a monotone orthogonal polygon (refer to~\cite{art}).
+Equivalently, a monotone orthogonal polyhedron can be constructed by extruding a monotone orthogonal polygon (refer to~\cite{art}).
+For instance, the prism in Figure~\ref{fig4:mono} is a monotone orthogonal polyhedron, because it is obtained by extruding its base (i.e., the light-shaded face), which is a monotone orthogonal polygon.

 \begin{lemma} Any monotone orthogonal polyhedron with $r>0$ reflex edges is guardable by at most

 (open or closed) reflex edge guards. \end{lemma} \begin{proof} Without loss of generality, suppose that the reflex edges are parallel to the $y$ axis (hence, all the points of a reflex edge have the same $x$ coordinate).
 Sort all reflex edges by increasing $x$ coordinate, breaking ties arbitrarily, and let $(e_i)_{1\leqslant i\leqslant r}$ be the sorted sequence.
 Now assign a guard to each edge whose index is an odd number, plus a guard to $e_r$ if $r$ is even.
 Thus, the bound (\ref{eq4:aaa}) is matched.